-The New Mexico Group, funded by private donations to pay for free tuition and housing for a lawyer from that state.
+The New Mexico Group Scholarship is funded by private donations to cover tuition and housing expenses for a New Mexico lawyer.

-Friends of the Indigent in Cincinnati, Ohio, a privately funded scholarship started by TPI alumni in Cincinnati who were in the same group at the College.
+Friends to the Indigent in Cincinnati, Ohio, is a privately funded scholarship started by TPI alumni in Cincinnati, Ohio.
 They found the experience so impactful that they wanted to “pay it forward.”
 The scholarship is awarded to both private and public defense counsel.
 Private defense counsel are not only provided with tuition and housing, but also receive a $2000 stipend to offset lost earnings during the program.

 Oregon Criminal Defense Lawyers Association: Provides $500 tuition credit to two member participants.